Multiple Measures for College Placement: GOod Theory, Poor Implementation

 A pattern is developing in the recent community college reform movements sweeping the nation.
 Researchers publish studies claiming a certain component of higher education is not working well, and in these studies they propose data-based solutions.
 Then due to various reasons, institutions implement those solutions in ways different from the original recommendations.
 Sometimes these variations differ drastically from the recommendations backed by research.

 One can clearly see this with the corequisite reform movement.
 Guided pathways is also being implemented in vastly different ways, some of which are antithetical to the authors’ recommendations.
 The most recent example of this pattern, however, has to do with college placement.
-A good theory for reforming placement in college—the use of multiple measures—has largely been implemented improperly, and much of the fault lies with the researchers who have studied the problem and made recommendations, some of which are contrary to their own research.
+A good theory for reforming placement in college—the use of multiple measures—has largely been implemented improperly, and much of the fault lies with the researchers who have studied the problem and made recommendations for change.
+Indeed, many of their proposed reforms contradict their own initial research.

-The improper application of this research may negatively affect tens of thousands of students placing into remedial and college-level courses across the nation.
+This improper application of research may negatively affect tens of thousands of students placing into remedial and college-level courses across the nation.
 In fact, anecdotal evidence from various states suggests significant damage has already been done.
 To prevent the problem from getting worse, the multiple measures movement should be understood more fully.
 We need to know what exactly multiple measures are, what the data say they can do to increase outcomes, and how they should be implemented thoughtfully.
-Hopefully this can be done before more students are improperly placed using variations of multiple measures which are not based on research.
+This needs to be addressed before more students are improperly placed or excluded due to the use of variations of multiple measures which are not based on research.

 Before discussing the events leading up to this misapplication of research, we need to understand what placement measures currently exist and how they have been used in colleges across the nation traditionally.
 Typically most students place into college-level courses in community colleges and open admissions universities in the following manner: If students have high enough ACT or SAT scores, colleges typically allow students to enroll in college-level gateway courses.
 If they do not score high enough or do not even have ACT or SAT scores, then the majority are usually required to take a placement examination.